pepelnyy/Ka-Radio32-on-ODROID-GO/ODROID-GO.md

 sys.rotat("1")
-sys.tzo("x") where x is your time offset sys.ledgpio("2")
+sys.tzo("x") where x is your time offset sys.ledgpio("2") sys.lcdout("x")	: Timer in seconds to switch off the lcd.
+0= no timer
 ```

 - Run browser and browse to the ip given in configuration.